MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formato

-Undici cifre con trattino
+11 cifre con trattino

 ### <a name="pattern"></a>Criterio

-Undici cifre con un trattino:
+11 cifre con un trattino:
 - due cifre in 20, 23, 24, 27, 30, 33 o 34
 - un trattino (-)
 - otto cifre